Founder and Chairman of the Board

 I have always been in awe of nature and fascinated by the healing power of plants.
 I grew up around elders and bush women who would guide me to drink, rub, or inhale a concoction they conjured up.
 No matter how strange these natural remedies were or how horrible they tasted (ugh!), I never questioned their wisdom because deep down I always had a knowing.

 As a child, I knew I wanted a career in health and healing, and in 1994 I received my license as a Registered Nurse.
-I specialized in care for premature and ill infants in the NICU.
+I specialized in care for premature infants in the NICU.

 I spent over 20 years working as a nurse in the healthcare field and I loved caring for my patients, but I always felt like something was missing.
 After experiencing an adverse reaction to a cream prescribed for my eczema, I began to revisit my curiosity about herbs.
 I realized that holistic health practices were more in line with my belief systems and I began to study herbal medicine and various healing modalities.